jesuscuevas/csus_website/_posts/2021-02-05-homework-streaming-large-text-file.md

 - __Bottleneck__ If one step in the pipeline uses 100% of a processor, then that step is a true bottleneck.
     The program won't go any faster until you make that bottleneck go faster, regardless of whether you have 2 CPU's or 100 CPU's.
 - __Max out all processors__ If the processes in a pipeline cumulatively use all the available CPU capacity, but no process is at 100%, then you've maxed out all the processing power.
-    For example, if you have 2 CPU's, and 3 processes at 75%, 50%, and 74% CPU utilization, then you've cumulatively used 75 + 50 + 75 = 199% CPU, which is approximately all of the 200% available from the 2 CPU's.
+    For example, if you have 2 CPU's, and 3 processes in a shell pipeline at 75%, 50%, and 74% CPU utilization, then you've cumulatively used 75 + 50 + 75 = 199% CPU, which is approximately all of the 200% available from the 2 CPU's.
-    Adding CPU's will make it faster, up until one process becomes a bottlneck, or the program becomes I/O bound.
+    Adding CPU's will make it faster, up until one process becomes a bottleneck, or the program becomes I/O bound.

 If a shell pipeline is not CPU bound, then it's I/O bound, or else there's something weird going on.
 In this assignment, when we switched to bigger, better machines, the program which was CPU bound became I/O bound, and didn't go all that much faster for most of you.
+In other words, the `aws s3` command only delivers data to a particular type of instance at a certain rate, and you'll never be able to process data faster than that.

+How to make it faster then?

 ![interpreting bottlenecks]({% link img/lecture_sketch_placeholder.jpeg %})